RIMPAC: RIMPAC 2020

 On 29 April 2020, the US Navy announced RIMPAC would be held from 17 to 30 August.
-It would be at-sea-only event because of the ongoing COVID-19 pandemic.
+It would be an at-sea-only event because of the ongoing COVID-19 pandemic.
 Twenty-five (25) nations have been invited to participate.
 Israel was among the original 25 invited nations, but declined to attend due to the pandemic.
-There has been some opposition to New Zealand's participation and there have been calls from peace activists for New Zealand not to attend.
-The Philippines sent its first missile-capable frigate on its maiden voyage, which was only commissioned into service last 10 July 2020, as its "shakedown cruise" where its performance would be tested by the crew in the two-week exercises.
+There had been some opposition to New Zealand's participation and there have been calls from peace activists for New Zealand not to attend.
+The Philippines sent its first missile-capable frigate on its maiden voyage, which was commissioned into service in July 2020, as its "shakedown cruise" where its performance would be tested by the crew in the two-week exercises.

 On 17 August 2020, the US Navy announced that participation has scaled down to 10 nations, 22 ships, one submarine, and approximately 5,300 personnel, all at sea.
 These are the following navies that would take part in the exercise:

 On 29 August 2020, forces began firing on former USS Durham, a Charleston-class amphibious cargo vessel that was decommissioned in 1994.
 The US Navy and partner nations wrapped up the biennial RIMPAC 2020 exercise over the weekend with the sinking of the decommissioned amphibious cargo vessel.